Selling on Allegro – Europe’s 5th largest marketplace

 Allegro provides a link with external software to make it easier to list products and deal with customer support queries.
 Order management company Linnworks has an Allegro integration to sync inventory, update stock levels, manage tracking numbers and relist products.

-Helpdesk management tool XSellco Fusion integrates with Allegro to pull in all customer support activity and order information into a powerful central dashboard.
+Helpdesk Software, XSellco Fusion integrates with Allegro to pull in all customer support activity and order information into a powerful central dashboard.
 A built-in translation tool instantly detects and converts the language of all incoming messages allowing the seller to read and respond in their own language.